top of page

 You can look for housing further off-campus by looking at a general apartment search in Madison.

-• You'll want to ask if utilities like heating and electricity are included.
+• Ask if utilities like heating and electricity are included with the price of the apartment.

 • Ask if there is a separate cost for parking a car.

-• You will need to prepare to make a security deposit.
+• Be prepared to make a security deposit (making an extra payment at the start of your stay).
 If the apartment is clean when you move out, they will give back some or all of the whole amount of the deposit.

 Health Insurance